fabi1cazenave/webL10n/README.md

 Browser support
 ---------------

-Tested on Firefox, Chrome and Opera.
-Should work on most modern browsers, including IE9 and later, but the current demo requires CSS flexbox…

-I don’t have much time to make it work on IE6/7/8 but if you do, a pull request would be very welcome — even if it breaks the current JavaScript API.
+Tested on Firefox, Chrome, Opera and Internet Explorer 6 to 10.

 License